kevinjunkaiwang/Portable_Multi-Function_Device/README.md

 ![Schematic Design](./Pictures/Schematics.png)

 ## PCB Layout
-For various reasons, the PCB board has the size of 33.4 mm * 37.0 mm.
+With the consideration of cost, the PCB board has the size of 33.4 mm * 37.0 mm.
 It was followed design from schematic and arranged the position for different components for better contestability and less crosstalk.
 ![PCB Front](./Pictures/2D%20PCB%20Front.png)
 ![PCB Back](./Pictures/2D%20PCB%20Back.png)
 ### 3D PCB View